fionnmaccumhaill/ctdataindex/README.md

 # ctdataindex
-A simple node.js repository for retrieving and searching the CT Open Data index file.
+A simple node.js repository for retrieving the list of CT Open Datasets from Socrata.

 Usage: